 Pay attention to how you communicate

-The MMI role play station is testing your ability to communicate more so than the other stations, so you need to demonstrate that you’re a good communicator.
-In order to communicate well, you need to maintain good eye contact with the actor.
-Listen actively, nodding your head now and again.
+The MMI role play station is designed to test your ability to communicate, so you need to demonstrate that you’re a good communicator.

 Use these tips to make sure you come across well: